 The shelter was completed just in time.
 The President gave his goodbye speech and told us to save ourselves if we could.
 Tears streamed down my face as we took our most prized possessions, our pets, some plants, books to read, the usual gumph, and locked ourselves in the bunker.
 It was cramped, to say the least, but we were alive.

 Small, uncomfortable bunk beds lined the walls.
 There was an open plan kitchen and dining room area.
 There was even a TV and DVD player, with a collection of all our favourite movies.
 The bathroom was specially designed for recycling the water.
 Our air supply was filtered and reused.
 My parents had gone all out and spent their life savings building it.
 Money wasn’t really something we would need to worry about with the world ending and all.

 We stayed down there for over a year.
-It’s amazing how irritating someone’s habits can get in a small confined space.
+It’s amazing how irritating someone’s habits can get in a small, confined space.
 There was many an occasion where I would happily have throttled every member of my family.
-It was basically like living in a very small prison with my immediate family.
-Being the only single person with a couple of twosomes can also add to the frustration, if you get my drift.
+It was basically like living in a tiny prison with my immediate family.
+Being the only single person with a couple of twosomes can also add to the frustration if you get my drift.
 Cleaning up dog shit every day is also not much fun.
 On the plus side, my brother and his wife were expecting their first child when we went in.
 Even with all the death and destruction going on above us, life was growing and flourishing in our little safe haven underground.

-By the end of a year our supplies were dwindling and if we didn’t want to starve, we would have to venture out and forage topside.
+By the end of a year, our supplies were dwindling, and if we didn’t want to starve, we would have to venture out and forage topside.
 The risks we would have to face outside the safety of our shelter were diminished by the thought of slowly starving to death.
 We’d seen too many movies about cannibalism.
 It never ended well for anybody concerned.